 Volunteer Your Time to Protect Wildlife in Your Area.

-Animal parks, wildlife refuges, and other conservations are often home to endangered species.
+Animal parks, wildlife refuges, and other conservation areas often house endangered species.
 Find a national or local center in need of volunteers and offer to help.
-You can make an impact by providing your time to care for and protect these animals and help them thrive.
+You can make an impact by volunteering to care for and protect these animals and help them thrive.

-Learn about the struggles these endangered animals face and how you can help end them.
+Learn about these endangered animals’ struggles and how you can help end them.
 Your little action will make a huge difference.

 See related: Philippine Eagle: Species Overview, Conservation, and Threats